-The United Nations Food and Agriculture Organization estimates that nearly 870 million people of the 7.1 billion people in the world, or one in eight, were suffering from chronic undernourishment in 2010-2012.
-Almost all the hungry people, 852 million, live in developing countries, representing 15 percent of the population of developing counties.
-There are 16 million people undernourished in developed countries (FAO 2012).
+The United Nations Food and Agriculture Organization estimates that about 805 million people of the 7.3 billion people in the world, or one in nine, were suffering from chronic undernourishment in 2012-2014.
+Almost all the hungry people, 791 million, live in developing countries, representing 13.5 percent, or one in eight, of the population of developing counties.
+There are 11 million people undernourished in developed countries (FAO 2014).

 Children are the most visible victims of undernutrition.
-Children who are poorly nourished suffer up to 160 days of illness each year.
-Poor nutrition plays a role in at least half of the 10.9 million child deaths each year--five million deaths.
+Black et al (2013) estimate that undernutrition in the aggregate—including fetal growth restriction, stunting, wasting, and deficiencies of vitamin A and zinc along with suboptimum breastfeeding—is a cause of 3·1 million child deaths annually or 45% of all child deaths in 2011 (Black et al. 2013).
 Undernutrition magnifies the effect of every disease, including measles and malaria.
 The estimated proportions of deaths in which undernutrition is an underlying cause are roughly similar for diarrhea (61%), malaria (57%), pneumonia (52%), and measles (45%) (Black 2003, Bryce 2005).
 Malnutrition can also be caused by diseases, such as the diseases that cause diarrhea, by reducing the body's ability to convert food into usable nutrients.

 What are the causes of hunger is a fundamental question, with varied answers.

 Poverty is the principal cause of hunger.
 The causes of poverty include poor people's lack of resources, an extremely unequal income distribution in the world and within specific countries, conflict, and hunger itself.
-As of 2008 (2005 statistics), the World Bank has estimated that there were an estimated 1,345 million poor people in developing countries who live on $1.25 a day or less.1 This compares to the later FAO estimate of 1.02 billion undernourished people.
-Extreme poverty remains an alarming problem in the world’s developing regions, despite some progress that reduced "dollar--now $1.25-- a day" poverty from (an estimated) 1900 million people in 1981, a reduction of 29 percent over the period.
+As of 2015 (2011 statistics), the World Bank has estimated that there were just over 1 billion poor people in developing countries who live on $1.25 a day or less.
+This compares with compared with 1.91 billion in 1990, and 1.93 billion in 1981.
+This means that 17 percent of people in the developing world lived at or below $1.25 a day in 2011, down from 43 percent in 1990 and 52 percent in 1981.
+(This compares with the FAO estimate above of 791 million people living in chronic undernourishment in developing countries.)
+Progress has been slower at higher poverty lines.
+In all, 2.2 billion people lived on less than US $2 a day in 2011, the average poverty line in developing countries and another common measurement of deep deprivation.
+That is only a slight decline from 2.59 billion in 1981.
+(World Bank 2015, World Bank 2013).
 Progress in poverty reduction has been concentrated in Asia, and especially, East Asia, with the major improvement occurring in China.
 In Sub-Saharan Africa, the number of people in extreme poverty has increased.
 The statement that 'poverty is the principal cause of hunger' is, though correct, unsatisfying.
 Why then are (so many) people poor?
-The next section summarizes Hunger Notes answer.
+The next sections summarize Hunger Notes' answer.

 Hunger is also a cause of poverty, and thus of hunger.
 By causing poor health, low levels of energy, and even mental impairment, hunger can lead to even greater poverty by reducing people's ability to work and learn, thus leading to even greater hunger.